SAP-samples/teched2021-IIS162/exercises/ex8/README.md

 # Exercise 8 - Project Overview and Traceability

 Keeping track on Project Progress and making sure everything is consistent is a task for SAP Cloud ALM Overview Page and Analytics.
-Let's get a glimpse.
+Let's get it a glimpse.

 ## Overview Page